AnneRuo/AnneRuo/README.md

 https://anneruo.github.io/

 #### :star2: This is what I am focusing on now:
-- [ ] improve my React skills
+- [ ] improve my JavaScript and React skills
-- [ ] continue with Full Stack open 2021
+- [ ] finish my information technology studies at HAMK

 #### What would I like to do in the future?
 🚀 Start my new career as a developer.

-##### Fun fact:
-🐴 I also signed up for a horseback riding course a year ago on a whim.
-It is also super nice and I couldn’t stop riding after the course either but I’m not going to become a professional rider.